emissary-ingress/emissary/reference/core/ambassador.md

 # Global Configuration

-Ambassador supports a variety of global configuration options in the `ambassador` module.
+Ambassador Edge Stack supports a variety of global configuration options in the `ambassador` module.

 ## The `ambassador` Module